AgentCosmic/webp-recompress/README.md

 Based on SSIM code by ladinu at https://github.com/ladinu/go-ssim

-Results show that less savings when compared to the study done by Google.
+Results show less savings as compared to the study done by Google.